invinst/invisible-flow/architecture/adr-003-use-react.md

 ## Context

-Needed a React front end with testing all built in.
+- Needed a front end with testing capabilities built in so that we can more easily test our code.
+- React is preferred because people at Thoughtworks tend to have more experience with it, so it allows us to attract devs interested in learning react.

 ## Decision